ketelaar/PickEmBot/README.md

 # PickEmBot
-Discord bot that can process PickEm picks and calculate scores
+Discord bot that simulates a Pick 'Em competition with user-defined matches and multipliers